ibex-team/ibex-ampl/README.md

 http://www.ibex-lib.org

-1) Install IBEX with cmake:
+1) Install IBEX with cmake and FILIB:
 [https://github.com/ibex-team/ibex-lib](https://github.com/ibex-team/ibex-lib)

 2) download the ASL librairy and install it with cmake